Reliable Post hoc Explanations: Modeling Uncertainty in Explainability: Experiments

 \para{User Study} We perform a user study with 31 subjects to compare \unclime and LIME explanations on MNIST.
 We evaluate the following: are explanations with low levels of uncertainty (i.e., most confident explanations) more meaningful to humans?
-To answer this question, we mask the most important features selected by BayesLIME and LIME, and ask users to guess the digit of the masked images.
+To answer this question, we follow prior work and mask the most important features selected by BayesLIME and LIME~\citep{schwabNIPS19, lundberg2017unified}.
+We ask users to guess the digit of the masked images.
 The better the explanation, the more difficult it should be for the users to get it right.
+Further, the choice to mask the important features is motivated by its success in prior work.
 We randomly select $15$ correctly predicted test images, generate explanations by sweeping over a range of perturbation amounts $[10^{.5},...,10^{3.5}]$ incremented by $0.5$.
 We choose the \emph{top} explanation for each image based on either fidelity (for LIME) or $P(\epsilon=0)$ (for \unclime).
 We sent the user study out to students and researchers with background in computer science.
-A screen shot of the task is show in Figure \ref{fig:user-study-screenshot} in the Appendix.
+A screen shot of the task is shown in Figure \ref{fig:user-study-screenshot} in the Appendix.
 We find that the explanations output by our methods focus on more informative parts of the image, since hiding them makes it difficult for humans to guess the digit.
 Users had an error rate of $25.7\%$ for LIME, while it was $30.7\%$ for \unclime, both with standard error $0.003$ ($\rho=0.028$ through a one-tailed two sample t-test).
 This result indicates that our method \unclime and the associated measure of explanation uncertainty result in more high quality and reliable explanations compared to LIME and its associated fidelity metric.

 \hideh{ We use both structured and image data in experiments.
 For both our structured data sets, we train a random forest classifier using an $80/20\%$ train/test split.
 In each case, we use the testing data set for experiments.
 Our first structured data set is the \textbf{COMPAS} data set \cite{compas}.
 This data set includes defendant criminal history and demographic attributes from $6172$ defendants from Broward county, Florida.
 We predict whether the defendant was rearrested within two years.
 The classifier scores $62.5\%$ accuracy on the held out test set.
 The second structured data set is the \textbf{German Credit} data set from the UCI repository \cite{Dua:2019}.
 The data set includes financial and demographic information for $1000$ loan applications.
 We predict whether the individual is of good or bad credit.
 The classifier scores $64.0\%$ accuracy on the test set.